Add a little personality to your tree with these unique DIY vintage Christmas ornaments … they’re so fun and easy to make!

 Well, I finally got my act together just in time for the holidays!

-If you are anything like me, you are going to want to make tons of these cute DIY vintage Christmas ornaments.
+If you enjoy making homemade Christmas decorations as much as I do, then you are going to want to make tons of these cute DIY vintage Christmas ornaments.

 These ornaments are just so fun to make.
 Once you put together one, you’ll want to create more!